The Atheist Bible, CC-BY Fabian M. Suchanek

 The reason is most likely that empathy evolved before humans had the brainpower to compute the utility of a fellow human.
 The main principle that proved useful was “take care of other humans” — even if you are unable to figure out how useful exactly that other human being is going to be.
 This trait evolved hundreds of thousands of years ago.

 Now the problem is that such ancient behavioral traits are coarse-grained.
 Consider for example birds.
 Birds are hard-wired to feed their young.
 However, birds will feed any young in their nest, not just their own.
 Birds will even feed young birds of other species, if they happen to be in the nest.
 This is how cuckoos work: They just put their eggs in the nest of another bird, which will then raise the cuckoos along with its own offspring.
 The bird does not know or understand that (from a purely evolutionary standpoint) it has to feed only its own young.
 The trait that developed was not “feed your young”, but “feed whatever opens its beak in your nest”.
 Similarly, the trait that humans developed was not “take care of another human if you figure that they will be of use to you”, but “take care of another human”.
-This is the cuckoo egg principle: Behavioral traits are rough 2.
+This is the cuckoo egg principle: Behavioral traits are rough14.

-Remember the parable of the Good Samaritan from the Bible (Luke 10:25–37)?
 How he helped the man who was beaten and left half dead alongside the road?

 Now you know what?
-The good Samaritan was not a Christian!
+The good Samaritan was not a Christian.

 He was a Samaritan.